What is Goop2?

 | Template | A pre-built application (blog, quiz, game) that bundles HTML, CSS, JS, a database schema, and optional Lua logic. |

-| Rendezvous | An optional relay that helps peers on different networks find each other. |
+| Rendezvous | A lightweight server that helps peers on different networks find each other.
+It handles discovery only -- not data. |

 What Goop2 is not